DeepLabCut/DeepLabCut/_sources/docs/Overviewof3D.md

 ***If you need more than 2 camera support:**
-Due to the excellent work of others, we will not have >2 cameras (via calibration) support at this time.
-We also opt not to have them in DLC, as we want users to have the most flexibility in their systems.
-Here are other excellent options for you to use:
+Here are other excellent options for you to use that extend DeepLabCut:

 - **[anipose.org](https://anipose.readthedocs.io/en/latest/)**; a wrapper for 3D deeplabcut https://github.com/lambdaloop/anipose
   - it provides >3 camera support and is built to work directly with DeepLabCut.
 You can `pip install anipose` into your DLC conda environment.